Gut support for Histamine Intolerance and MCAS

 And if you are super sensitive to supplements, you may not be able to take combo formulas.

-In that case, I have a different lineup of supplements that I use.
-I’ll share what that is next.
+In that case, we have a different lineup of supplements we’ll share next.

 Most clients do really well with the Healthy Gut products.
 But if you are Salicylate Intolerant or super sensitive, you may want to check these out instead.